bing-chou/etherscan-explorer/README.md

 Yet another implementation of etherscan.io

 ## web3j-app
 It is a java project using spring boot and web3j.
-Jdk8, Gradle and Mysql should be pre-installed
+Jdk8, Gradle and Mysql should be pre-installed.

-The folder web3j-app/app is the core module doing sync job and providing rest api from frontend
+The folder web3j-app/app is the core module doing sync job and providing rest api for frontend.

-The project should be started after geth, because it will use geth ipc file to sync blockchain data to mysql
+The project should be started after geth, because it will use geth ipc file to sync blockchain data to mysql.

 Custom configurations are made in files: